 A home inspection does not include evaluating the security system, underground utilities (sewer, water, and electrical), or amenities such as a swimming pool or tennis court.
 It also does not include a pest control assessment, soil testing, or any advice on repairs or renovations that may be required for the property.

-For more see What a Home Inspection Does & Doesn’t Include.
+For more, see What a Home Inspection Does & Doesn’t Include.

-Can you fail a home inspection?
+Can you fail an inspection on a house?

 No, you can’t fail a home inspection.
 Home inspectors don’t hand out a passing or failing grade.
 The inspection report is more of an informational document outlining all the findings.

 The home inspector’s report may recommend repairs that may be necessary before closing on a property.
-Generally, if significant safety issues are found during an inspection, these will also be noted in the report.
+Generally, if significant safety concerns are found during an inspection, these will also be noted in the report.

-What repairs are mandatory after a home inspection?
+What repairs are mandatory after an inspection?